Profile image for Samuel Wilson

 Biography

-Samuel is a social and organisational psychologist whose research focuses on folk concepts of the common good, leadership for the common good, and public interest technology.
+Samuel is a social and organisational psychologist whose research focuses on health and medical leadership, folk conceptions of the common good, public perceptions of leadership for the greater good, and how moral intuitions and worldviews affect public trust in and attitudes towards social institutions.
 He is the founder of the Australian Leadership Index, co-lead of the Public Interest Technology research program of the Social Innovation Research Institute, Deputy Director of the Social Psychology of Innovation Research Group, and co-convenor of the Technology x Society Forum.
-He is a member of the Heterodox Academy.

-In addition to his leadership development work in the Swinburne Business School, Sam works closely with academic, medical and community leaders to develop their capacity for leadership in complex adaptive systems.
+In addition to his leadership development work in the Swinburne Business School, Sam works closely with academic, medical, government and community leaders to develop their capacity for adaptive and ethical leadership.

 PhD candidate and honours supervision